Transgender woman’s scheduled execution would be US first

 Parson’s spokesperson, Kelli Jones, said the review process for the clemency request is still underway.

-There is no known case of an openly transgender inmate being executed in the U.S. before, according to the anti-execution Death Penalty Information Center.
+There is no known case of a transgender inmate being executed in the U.S. before, according to the anti-execution Death Penalty Information Center.
 A friend in prison says she saw McLaughlin’s personality blossom during her gender transition.

 Before transitioning, McLaughlin was in a relationship with girlfriend Beverly Guenther.
 McLaughlin would show up at the suburban St. Louis office where the 45-year-old Guenther worked, sometimes hiding inside the building, according to court records.
 Guenther obtained a restraining order, and police officers occasionally escorted her to her car after work.